 At the beginning of the year I started researching some of the different blenders on the market.
 I was mainly motivated by my own KitchenAid Pro Line Blender, which I use every single day!
 It's an absolute dream, but it's also expensive.
 Cooking is my job, so for me, it makes sense (especially when so many of my recipes and even my cookbook utilize a blender!), but I recognize that it's an extremely high price point for a countertop appliance.
-I wanted to find a blender that I could recommend at a lower price point, so I ordered and tested blenders from every big company (and some smaller ones!).
-Without further ado, these are my thoughts, feedback, and recommendations for Blenders at Every Budget.

-The Great Blender Search: How I Decided on Blenders
+How I Decided on Blenders to Review

 - I relied heavily on my Instagram community and did lots of polling and chatting with people about the blenders they were already using and loving.
 It was really interesting to see the results that most of my followers are getting when they try my recipes with a different blender.